wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-dotnet-backend-view-sql-data.md

 The final optional step of this tutorial is to check in the SQL Database associated with the mobile service an review the stored data.

-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), click manage for the database associated with your mobile service.
+1. In the [Azure classic portal](https://manage.windowsazure.cn/), click manage for the database associated with your mobile service.

 	![sign-in to manage SQL Database](./media/mobile-services-dotnet-backend-view-sql-data/manage-sql-azure-database.png)